 Franchise fee revenue, including nominal, non-refundable initial fees, is recognized upon the granting of a franchise, which is when the company has performed substantially all initial services required by the franchise agreement.
 Franchise fee revenue also includes ongoing monthly fees (primarily for sales and business training as well as marketing and product promotion programs) that are recognized as the fees are earned.
-Franchise fee revenue totaled \$11.9 million, \$9.9 million and \$8.8 million in fiscal 2013, 2012 and 2011, respectively.
+Franchise fee revenue totaled \$12.1 million, \$11.9 million and \$9.9 million in 2014, 2013 and 2012, respectively.

 Financial services revenue: Snap-on also generates revenue from various financing programs that include (i) installment sales and lease contracts arising from franchisees' customers and Snap-on's industrial and other customers for the purchase or lease of tools and diagnostic and equipment products on an extended-term payment plan; and (ii) business loans and vehicle leases to franchisees.
-These financing programs are offered through Snap-on's finance subsidiaries.
+These financing programs are offered through Snap-on's wholly owned finance subsidiaries.
 Financial services revenue consists primarily of interest income on finance and contract receivables and is recognized over the life of the contracts, with interest computed on the average daily balances of the underlying contracts.